Cloud7050/ff-mine/docs/guides/arr/shiva-tldr-tank.md

 - Attack: Inflicts Blunt Resistance Down stacks (makes tank weaker to Staff)
 - Icebrand: Group soak cleave
 - Heavenly Strike: Raidwide that knocks both tanks back a fair distance
-- Glacial Bash: Dodgeable cleave that stuns for 4s
+- Glacier Bash: Dodgeable cleave that stuns for 4s

 While the boss is equipping, the MT should run through her to stack with the party.
 After equipping, the boss immediately uses Icebrand.

-The MT then goes back to B, and waits to dodge Glacial Bash by running through the boss again.
+The MT then goes back to B, and waits to dodge Glacier Bash by running through the boss again.

 Staff: